EISy-as-Py/hardy/README.md

  _"Handling Arbitrary Recognition of Data, y not?"_
 A package to assist in discovery, research, and classification of YOUR data, no matter who you are!

+## Project Objective

+Numerical and visual transformation of experimental data to improve its classification and cataloging

 Our favorite Links:
 * [Travis](https://travis-ci.org/github/EISy-as-Py/hardy)
 * [ReadtheDocs](www.google.com)